Embedded-BDI/embedded-bdi.github.io/pages/mydoc/how_it_works.md

 folder: mydoc
 ---

 A basic explanation of how the framework works is provided below.
-For a complete description of how and why the framework was implemented this way, see [Implementation Details](/implementation_details.html).
+For a complete description of the design decisions when implementing the framework, see [Implementation Details](./implementation_details.html).

 ### Programming the Agent

 Embedded-BDI implements the agent reasoning cycle and necessary libraries to support AgentSpeak syntax.
 Therefore, users can focus on programming the agent behavior.
+To program and compile the agent, three files are required:

+* `data/agentspeak.asl`: defines the agent behavior, coded in AgentSpeak;
+* `data/functions.h`: includes the belief update and action functions;
+* `agent.config`: specifies the size of the following internal data structures of the agent: event base, intention base, and intention stack.

 #### Agent Behavior

 Agent behavior can be described in the `data/agentspeak.asl` file using AgentSpeak syntax.
-Be aware of the [limitations](/unsupported_features.html) of the framework, notably the lack of support for predicates.
-Details about the supported syntax for this file and agent features can be checked on the [Supported Features](/supported_features.html) page.
+Be aware of the [limitations](./unsupported_features.html) of the framework, notably the lack of support for predicates.
+Details about the supported syntax for this file and agent features can be checked on the [Supported Features](./supported_features.html) page.

 <p>
   <button class="btn btn-primary" type="button" data-toggle="collapse" data-target="#collapseAgentBehavior" aria-expanded="false" aria-controls="collapseAgentBehavior">